 4. You put all of your products/services on the same page.
 Google and the other search engines prefer focused pages.
 They are hungry for rich detail so that they know if they should recommend your page (or your competitor’s page) to your prospects.
 You need to help them out.

 Solution: Instead of listing your five service areas on the same page under the header “Services” create a unique page for each service.
 Give each page a unique page title, strong header, go into more detail about the service in the body copy, consider adding photos or video, and create links to all the other services pages.

 If you’ve got dozens of services (or products) you may choose to highlight the most important (or lucrative) and bundle the rest onto a single page.
 If you can’t think of how you can create unique content for each service (think 300 – 500 words minimum), then consider writing up a case study of someone you helped to round out the page, or include a testimonial.

-5. You’ve been hacked, blacklisted, have some technical problem on your site, or worst of all, have an all-Flash website.
+5. You’ve been hacked, blacklisted, have some technical problem on your site.
 It happens to the best of us: some scummy guy from across the hemisphere has hacked your site or your host company for some nefarious purpose…or just to see if he could do it.
-Or your web designer created a gorgeous site that is 100% Flash, which is often 100% invisible to search engines.

-Solution: Sign up for Google Webmaster Tools, a free service from Google that will provide you with loads of cool tools and alert you to anything that’s keeping your site from getting indexed by the search engines.
+Solution: Sign up for Google Search Console, (formerly Google Webmaster Tools, a free service from Google that will provide you with loads of cool tools and alert you to anything that’s keeping your site from getting indexed by the search engines.

 This is just the starting point for increasing your search engine visibility and “finding yourself” on Google.
 I’d also recommend adding a blog to your website, starting an email newsletter and archiving past newsletters on your site, adding videos, getting inbound links and a whole lot more.